Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Model Equations and Background

 \section{Model Equations and Background}

-Detailed derivations of the equations of motion for a marine craft can be found in, e.g., \cite{FossenHandbook}.
 Here we briefly discuss ingredients that are most relevant for our subsequent analysis.
-The kinetics is based on Newton's second law and Euler's axiom, where the rigid-body equations of motion take the form $\M\dot{\nu} = \F(\nu)$, with $\nu$ the vector of ship-fixed velocities, $\dot{\nu}$ its time derivative, $\M$ the matrix of added mass coefficients and moments of inertia, and $\F$ containing forces from hull, rudder, propeller and hydrodynamics, as well as the Coriolis term.
+The kinetics is based on Newton's second law and Euler's axiom{\black .
+With these, the rigid-body equations of motion take the form $\M\dot{\bv} = \F(\bv)$, where $\bv$ is the vector of ship-fixed velocities and $\dot{\bv}$ its time derivative.
+The matrix $\M$ contains the mass coefficients, which include the added mass due to the water displacement and moments of inertia.
+The vector $\F$ contains the} forces from the hull, rudder, propeller and hydrodynamics, as well as the Coriolis term. {\black Detailed derivations of the equations of motion for a marine craft can be found in, e.g., \cite{FossenHandbook}.}

-In the modeling of the hydrodynamic forces most relevant for us is the nature of the arising nonlinear terms since their non-smooth character is decisive in the analysis of bifurcations, and requires new theory as developed in \cite{SteinMacher2020}, motivated by the present problem.
+In the modeling of the hydrodynamic forces, {\black we are interested in} the nature of the arising nonlinear terms since their nonsmooth character is decisive in the analysis of bifurcations.
 One approach to the nonlinear terms follows the drag equation for high Reynolds number given by